Financial-Times/origami/README.md

 Additional classes may be added to the table root element to also apply the following styling options.
 They can be combined as required.

+### Content styles

+Class: `o-table__cell--content-primary`, Mixin: `oTableCellContentPrimary`

+Add to an element containing text in your table cell to make the text larger type.

+Class: `o-table__cell--content-secondary`, Mixin: `oTableCellContentSecondary`

 ### Row stripes

 Class: `o-table--row-stripes`, Mixin: `oTableRowStripes`